jankner/meta-report/report.md

   Val :: a -> Expr a
 ~~~

-Abstractions are represented by a function in the meta-language.
+Abstractions are represented by a function in the host language.
 Instead of having a variable constructor we use the variables of the
-meta-language.
+host language.
 For example the expression `\x -> x + 10` is
 represented like this:

 ~~~